 Doves in Combat

 Strictly speaking, doves as the primary weapon of a hero are only used in two games, both times by a young Maria.
-Both their first appearance in Dracula X and their later use in Harmony of Despair, see the birds fly out and upwards before returning to the girl, kinf og like a mid-range boomerang.
-While maria had to be somewhat close to damage enemies with her birds, the range wasn't that much different that Richter's Vampire Killer, with considerably more coverage due to their arc.
+Both their first appearance in Dracula X and their later use in Harmony of Despair, see the birds fly out and upwards before returning to the girl, kind of like a mid-range boomerang.
+While Maria had to be somewhat close to damage enemies with her birds, the range wasn't that much different that Richter's Vampire Killer, with considerably more coverage due to their arc.

-Maria doesn't have attack birds again as her primary weapon until the re-release of Symphony of the Night as part of The Dracula X Chronicles.
-Here, Maria can once again summon her bird friends (as opposed to her apperance in the Sega Saturn port, Nocturne in the Moonlight, where Maria performs like a agile street fighter), with the birds following a similar arc as before.
+-aria doesn't have attack birds again as her primary weapon until the re-release of Symphony of the Night as part of The Dracula X Chronicles.
+Here, -aria can once again summon her bird friends (as opposed to her appearance in the Sega Saturn port, Nocturne in the Moonlight, where -aria performs like a agile street fighter), with the birds following a similar arc as before.
 This time, though, the birds are owls, not doves, perhaps because owls are bigger so they seem more threatening?

 Other Bird Uses:

 The next big Metroidvania title, Circle of the Moon featured a host of bird familiars for the players to earn and use.
 The owl appeared here again, and while he would fly around behind you, his attack this time was to spit little earth clods in an arc at enemies to damage them.
-The owl was joined by the hawk (who flew around like the owl and bat familiars from before) and the thunderbird (an electricfied bird who just kind of floats around damamging enemies as it feels like).
+The owl was joined by the hawk (who flew around like the owl and bat familiars from before) and the Thunderbird (an electrified bird who just kind of floats around damaging enemies as it feels like).

 Finally, much later, the owl familiar returned for Order of Ecclesia, and here the familiar was actually necessary for full-clearing the game.
 As one of the side-quests Shanoa had to perform, she had to collect the owl from the Tristis Pass before returning to Wygol Village.